Hazarapet/hazarapet.github.io/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 ---
+I am a Staff Data Scientist at Grid Dynamics working on computer vision and deep learning problems.

-I am a Senior Machine Learning Scientist at <strong><a href="https://www.picsart.com" target="_blank">Picsart</a></strong>, working on generative tasks such as text-to-image synthisis and its customizations.
+Previously I have been a Senior Machine Learning Scientist at Picsart, working on generative tasks such as text-to-image synthisis and its customizations.
 Also, I worked on other computer vision tasks which included semantic and instance segmentation, object detection, and object tracking.

 My research interests align with Deep Generative Methods, Conditional and Unconditional Diffusion, Multi-Modal Large Language Models, and Iterative Optimization Problems.